aaron8004963/cse15l-lab-reports/lab-report-3-week-6.md

 ### public and private key I made in user account
 ![Image](report3Image\privateKey&puclicKeyInUserAcc.png)

-### running git commands to commit and push a change to Github
+### running git commands to commit and push a change to Github while logged in
 ![Image](report3Image\successfulPush.png)

 ### Link of that commit